MubasharRafique/healthcaresolutions/README.md

   - Inside OnStart function right click on patientService.ReadPatientInfo(configSettings) and go to definition or press F12

-    - PatientService class has one method  ReadPatientInfo(ServiceConfiguration configSettings)
-    - In this function
+    - PatientService class has one method  ReadPatientInfo(ServiceConfiguration configSettings) In this function
     - We are reading information from text file default location c:\batch_Patient_12082020
     - Converting into data table ConvertHelper.ReadInfoFromtxtFile(configSettings.FolderLocation)
     - Converting into PatientTbl list ConvertHelper.ConvertDataTableToList<PatientTbl>(tbl)
     - Calling generic method for to insert or update data _dbService.InsertOrUpdate(dbName, tableName, "MRN", colunm, row)

+           public void ReadPatientInfo(ServiceConfiguration configSettings)
+           {
             //Read Patients info from text file then insert new Or update exsiting into PatientTble db table
             //Read file location from databse
-        public void ReadPatientInfo(ServiceConfiguration configSettings)
-        {
             try
             {
                 //Read data from text file and insert into data table